 - Survey reports provided by insurance companies

-If the above documents are complete, immediately apply for the transfer of the insurance policy to the new owner.
+If the above documents are complete, immediately apply for the insurance policy transfer to the new owner.
 If there is a question of whether the transfer of insurance policies is necessary for the seller, then the answer is necessary.

-Because the transfer of insurance is not only useful for buyers or new owners.
-If the insurance transfer process is not carried out immediately, then the previous car owner must pay some of the insurance premium costs.
+Because the insurance transfer is not only useful for buyers or new owners, if the insurance transfer process is not carried out immediately, the previous car owner must pay some of the insurance premium costs.

 Purpose Of Transferring Car Insurance Policy To New Owner